GeoPyTool/GeoPyTool/README.md

 ## Feedback

-If you have some wanted functions, please tell us also opening a issue in [GeoPyTool's repo](https://github.com/GeoPyTool/GeoPyTool/issues/) containing references and sample data.
+If you want a new function, please tell us, and open an issue in [GeoPyTool's repo](https://github.com/GeoPyTool/GeoPyTool/issues/) containing references and sample data.
 It's best to give a brief introduction, which can save developers' time.
-If you don't understand how that works at all, don't expect us to figure it out by ourselves.
+If you don't understand how the new function works at all, don't expect us to figure it out by ourselves.
-I am certainly not smarter than you, even much worse than you.
+I am certainly not smarter than you.

 ## Get GeoPyTool